 The different activities of the alliance are carried out by dedicated working groups, formed by experienced members from the different institutions.
 Each working group elects a Chair, who sits together with the Strategy group twice a year to review all activities.
 There are currently seven active working groups: Science Communication, Technology Transfer, Core Facilities, Gender Equality, Grants & Funding strategies, Recruitment & Training, and IT.

-The EU-LIFE representatives from Babraham Institute who attended were; Danielle Hoyle (Head of the Research Operation), Andrea Last (Head of HR), Michelle Barthelemy (HR Manager), Elizabeth Wynn (Equality and Diversity Manager), Ana Pereira-O'Callaghan (Head of Strategic Research Development and Graduate Studies) and Cass Flowers (Chief Information Officer).
+The EU-LIFE representatives from Babraham Institute who attended were; Danielle Hoyle (Head of the Research Operation), Andrea Last (HR Director), Michelle Barthelemy (Head of Learning & Development and Deputy HR Director), Elizabeth Wynn (Equality and Diversity Manager), Ana Pereira-O'Callaghan (Head of Strategic Research Development and Graduate Studies) and Cass Flowers (Chief Information Officer).
 Louisa Wood (Head of Communications) and Keith Jones (Commercialisation Manager) weren’t able to attend on this occasion.

 This year was the first EU-LIFE meeting for me and Ana Pereira-O'Callaghan, who joined the Institute recently as our new Head of Strategic Research Development and Graduate Studies.
 We are members of the Grants and Funding strategy working group.
 I have been working in this group for the last two and half years and gathering various EU grant related information which will help to shape the long-term vision of EU funding policy.
 I am also part of a small task-force where we meet quarterly, gather information about Marie Curie Post-doctoral fellowship and share best practices.